CommunicationTeam WorkProblem SolvingResearchICT SkillsSelf EvaluationPlanningInterpersonalQuantitativeProfessionalism

 4 Comparative Lateralisation

 Evolutionary and comparative evidence.
 What can animal laterality studies tell us about behaviour?
-Measuring laterality in animals.
+We will also discuss methods of measuring laterality in animals.

 5 Brain Structural Lateralisation

 Cerebral asymmetries, asymmetries of structure, asymmetries of function, and asymmetries of activation.

 Here we will discuss the evolution and history of handedness, genetic models, pathology and environmental influences.
 We will also discuss the measurement of handedness, the development of handedness and the relationship between handedness and behaviour.